boyercb/SurveyCTO/readme.md

-CAI with SurveyCTO
+CAI with ODK/SurveyCTO
 ==================
 Instructors: Lindsey Shaughnessy and Christopher Boyer

 Location: Camp Yevneh, New Hampshire, USA.

 Dates: 24 - 28 August 2015

-Welcome to the *CAI with SurveyCTO* course sequence for the 2015 JPAL/IPA Global Staff Training in New Hampshire.
+Welcome to the *CAI with ODK/SurveyCTO* course sequence for the 2015 JPAL/IPA Global Staff Training in New Hampshire.
 Included in this folder you will find all the files and programs necessary to complete the full course sequence, including: